BAFTA triumph for ECA pair

 Edinburgh College of Art is enormously proud of the achievement of Will and Ainslie.
 The BAFTA win is testament to the stunning quality of animation produced at the college and its international standing, and a great spur to further success.
 Congratulations all round.

-Principal of Edinburgh College of Art
+Study animation at Edinburgh College of Art